Chapter 5:

 She looked over her shoulder.
 Her eyes widened.

 There was a smile.
-One that looked familiar and not.
+One that looked both familiar and strange.

 An outline of a man.
 A relaxed, lazy stance.
 A hand tucked inside its pocket.
 A half-smirk like it just cracked a joke.

-Her vision spiraled.
+Her vision spun.
 Darkness crept around the edges.
 Then her eyelids collapsed as she tumbled face-first into the pool of red.

 — • —